 - If you’re not planning on breeding from your dog, consider having them sprayed or neutered.
 This may seem a little extreme, but the majority of dog thefts are done for the purpose of breeding to maximise profits.

 - Consider varying the times of your walk and the routes you take with your dog.
 Some dogs can be targeted and snatched during walks.
+If you are concerned about walking your dog alone and cannot be accompanied by a friend or family member then look to invest in a personal protection alarm.
+These are relatively cheap devices and, unlike some other personal protection items advertised online, are legal to use anywhere.

 - Take regular photographs of your dog, noting particular markings and features.
 This would help if anything ever happened.